 P9.10 To the extent that the legal basis for our processing of your personal data is:

 (b) that the processing is necessary for the performance of a contract to which you are party or in order to take steps at your request prior to entering into a contract,

 and such processing is carried out by automated means, you have the right to receive your personal data from us in a structured, commonly used and machine-readable format.
 However, this right does not apply where it would adversely affect the rights and freedoms of others.

 P9.11 If you consider that our processing of your personal information infringes data protection laws, you have a legal right to lodge a complaint with a supervisory authority responsible for data protection.
-You may do so in the EU member state of your habitual residence, your place of work or the place of the alleged infringement.
+You may do so in the European Union (EU) member state of your habitual residence, your place of work or the place of the alleged infringement.

 P9.12 To the extent that the legal basis for our processing of your personal information is consent, you have the right to withdraw that consent at any time.
 Withdrawal will not affect the lawfulness of processing before the withdrawal.